robin-raymond/zax.io/composition.md

 ### Overview

 The Zax programming language does not support inheritance, virtual functions, virtual base classes, abstract classes or other features typically spawned from the Object Orientated world.
-However, these kind of features are possible within the Zax language and they are done in a way that does not hide these features behind compiler magic, and in a way that can remain even more powerful than their object counterparts.
+However, these kind of features are still possible within the Zax language and they are done in a way that does not hide these features behind compiler magic, and in a way that can remain even more flexible than their object counterparts.

 ### Composition and not inheritance

 In computer languages inheritance is a methodology that compilers use to create hierarchical object relationships between types.
 But typically inheritance is merely a fancy automatic composition abstraction layered over composition relations where the inheritance structure is entirely managed by the compiler.
+Zax has explicit composition where all the types are described and the relationship is fully exposed and understood.

 #### Example difference between composition and inheritance